-- 51. A bank's risk reports should contribute to sound risk management and decision-making by their relevant recipients, including, in particular, the board and senior management.
-Risk reports should ensure that information is meaningful and tailored to the needs of the recipients. - 52.
+61. A bank's risk reports should contribute to sound risk management and decisionmaking by their relevant recipients, including, in particular, the board and senior management.
+Risk reports should ensure that information is meaningful and tailored to the needs of the recipients.

+62. Reports should include an appropriate balance between risk data, analysis and interpretation, and qualitative explanations.
 The balance of qualitative versus quantitative information will vary at different levels within the organisation and will also depend on the level of aggregation that is applied to the reports.
+Higher up in the organisation, more aggregation is expected and therefore a greater degree of qualitative interpretation will be necessary.

+63. Reporting policies and procedures should recognise the differing information needs of the board, senior management, and the other levels of the organisation (for example risk committees).

-Higher up in the organisation, more aggregation is expected and therefore a greater degree of qualitative interpretation will be necessary. - 53.
-As one of the key recipients of risk management reports, the bank's board is responsible for determining its own risk reporting requirements and complying with its obligations to shareholders and other relevant stakeholders.
-The board should ensure that it is asking for and receiving relevant information that will allow it to fulfill its governance mandate relating to the bank and the risks to which it is exposed.
-This will allow the board to ensure it is operating within its risk-bearing capacity. - 54.
-The board should also provide feedback to senior management when the risk reports do not meet its requirements and do not provide the right level and type of information to set and monitor adherence to the bank's risk appetite.
-The board should indicate whether it is receiving the right balance of detail and quantitative versus qualitative information. - 55.
-Senior management is one of the key recipients of risk reports and is also responsible for determining its own risk reporting requirements.
-Senior management should ensure that it is receiving relevant information that will allow it to fulfill its management mandate relative to the bank and the risks to which it is exposed. - 56.
-A bank should develop an inventory and classification of risk data items which includes a reference to the concepts used to elaborate the reports.
+64. As one of the key recipients of risk management reports, the bank's board is responsible for determining its own risk reporting requirements and complying with its obligations to shareholders and other relevant stakeholders.
+The board should ensure that it is asking for and receiving relevant information that will allow it to fulfil its governance mandate relating to the bank and the risks to which it is exposed.
+This will allow the board to ensure it is operating within its risk tolerance/appetite.

+65. The board should alert senior management when risk reports do not meet its requirements and do not provide the right level and type of information to set and monitor adherence to the bank's risk tolerance/appetite.
+The board should indicate whether it is receiving the right balance of detail and quantitative versus qualitative information.

+66. Senior management is also a key recipient of risk reports and it is responsible for determining its own risk reporting requirements.
+Senior management should ensure that it is receiving relevant information that will allow it to fulfil its management mandate relative to the bank and the risks to which it is exposed.

+67. A bank should develop an inventory and classification of risk data items which includes a reference to the concepts used to elaborate the reports.

-57. Supervisors expect that reports will be clear and useful.
+68. Supervisors expect that reports will be clear and useful.
 Reports should reflect an appropriate balance between detailed data, qualitative discussion, explanation and recommended conclusions.
 Interpretation and explanations of the data, including observed trends, should be clear.